Our destination today was Kyoto because we wanted to see the more traditional side of Japan.

 Amazing view, eh?
 You're actually not supposed to stop and take pictures as you followed the one way exit.
 There was a guard that ushered people on if you did stop.

 A pair of Chinese women got separated from their group I think so they worked their way back.
 They couldn't speak Japanese.
-The guard tried to stop them going backwards but they begged him in Chinese and pushed through anyway...
+The guard tried to stop them going backwards but they begged him in Cantonese and pushed through anyway...
 Well, at least he didn't try to stop them by force.

 Can't have a place of worship without purification water.

 Maintaining these wooden pillars must be expensive.
+Apparently they didn't use a single nail to hold it all together.

 Pretty little blossoms.